Abdorrahman Boroumand Center

 The Baha’is in the Islamic Republic of Iran: Background

-The Baha’i religious community is the largest minority group in Iran, with approximately 300,000 members in 1979 (more current figures are not available).**** The authorities of the Islamic Republic have subjected Baha’is religious to systematic harassment and persecution, depriving them of their most fundamental human rights.
-The Baha’i religion is not recognized under the Constitution of the Islamic Republic, and Iranian authorities refer to it as a heresy.
-As a result, the Baha’is have been denied the rights associated with the status of a religious minority; they cannot profess and practice their faith and are banned from public functions.
-Discrimination under the law and in practice has subjected them to abuse and violence. *****
+The authorities of the Islamic Republic have subjected the members of the Baha'i religious community of Iran - the largest religious minority, with approximately 300 thousand members in 1979****- to systematic harassment and persecution, depriving them of their most fundamental human rights.
+The Baha'i religion is not recognized under the Constitution of the Islamic Republic, and Iranian authorities refer to it as a heresy.
+As a result, the Baha'is have been denied the rights associated with the status of a religious minority; they cannot profess and practice their faith, and are banned from public functions.
+Discrimination under the law and in practice has subjected them to abuse and violence.*****

 Arrest and detention